richardwines32/Network_File_Shares_and_Permissions/README.md

 <br />

 <p>
 3A.
 On the “accounting” folder you created earlier, set the following permissions:  Folder: “accounting”, Group: “ACCOUNTANTS”, Permissions: “Read/Write”.
-On Client-1, as  <someuser>, try to access the accountants folder.
-It should fail.
-Log out of Client-1 as  <someuser>.
-On DC-1, make <someuser> a member of the “ACCOUNTANTS”  Security Group.
-Sign back into Client-1 as <someuser> and try to access the “accounting” share in \\DC-1\ - Does it work now?

 </p>
 <p>